 Autism Campus Inclusion 2012 Summer Leadership Institute, Autistic Self Advocacy Network

 (Image description below body text)

 In 2010, I wrote proposed legislation that would require education about autism for all law enforcement and corrections officers in Massachusetts; the bill was refiled in both the 2011-2012 and 2013-2014 legislative sessions but has not yet been passed.
 My legislative advocacy has been recognized with an Honorable Mention by the Massachusetts Advocates for Children's Youth Advocate of the Year!
-Award and by State Senator Katherine Clark (currently running for Congress!).
+Award and by U.S. Representative Katherine Clark.
 In 2011, I served on the Adult Services Subcommittee of the Massachusetts Special Commission Relative to Autism, where I contributed recommendations related to community training and criminal justice for the subcommittee's report.

 Image description: Lydia Brown, a young Asian woman with black hair with glasses wearing a blue and green patterned plaid shirt, has her mouth wide open in an excited grin while pointing with both hands toward Quentin Masten, a young white person wearing a grey shirt with thin white horizontal stripes, who is smiling with closed lips toward the camera and wearing a mostly purple stretchy stim-toy with many stringy parts that can be pulled on their head.
 They are standing indoors in what appears to be a conference room with creamy or off-white walls and some wooden paneling on the lower part of the walls, windows to their left, viewer's right, some potted green tallish plants, some wooden furniture of table and chair visible, and a framed blueish/greenish blurry picture on the far wall.